The Top 3 Struggles Contractors Face in Affirmative Action Planning

 3. Implementing the AAP Across the Organization

-• Preparing for the OFCCP audit process
+• Preparing for an OFCCP audit and the new Item 19 requirement

+Many organizations use our Fundamentals of Affirmative Action Planning class for comprehensive training on affirmative action regulations.
 Training that includes these topics, at a minimum, should give you a solid understanding of the AAP process.

 Note: In addition to attending training, consider whether you have the time to invest in completing your company’s AAP(s).
 If your time is already limited, it’s acceptable to partner with a reputable company who can complete your AAP(s) using your data.

-If you find gaps in your information, I recommend you familiarize your team (including any third-party recruitment firms), with the Uniform Guidelines on Employee Selection Procedures (used by OFCCP to define “traditional” applicant), the OFCCP’s definition of an Internet Applicant, and effective disposition codes.
+If you find gaps in your information, I recommend you familiarize your team (including any third-party recruitment firms), with the Uniform Guidelines on Employee Selection Procedures (used by OFCCP to define “traditional” applicant), the OFCCP’s definition of an Internet Applicant, and effective disposition codes/reasons.
 Implement a process to solicit race/ethnicity, gender, Veteran, and Individual with Disability statuses from applicants.
 The easiest way to solicit and store this information would be to invest in a web-based applicant tracking system to automate your process.

 Let’s say you live in a perfect world where your AAP knowledge is solid.
 You have all of your personnel actions in an efficient HRIS system.
 Your applicant tracking system collects data and organizes it with your AAP in mind.
 You also have plenty of time to complete the AAP.
 Your mathematical calculations are perfect.
 Your narratives are the stuff of legends.
 Now what?
 How do you implement your AAP across your organization?